s73obrien/ac-ng/README.md

 ### Atlassian Connect Express (ACE) Angular Style
 **Features**
-- Connects your Angular application to your JIRA or Confluence instance out-of-the-box
+- Connects your Angular application to your JIRA instance out-of-the-box
 - Seamlessly integrates with ```ng serve``` for a familiar development experience
 - All of the benefits of [ACE](https://bitbucket.org/atlassian/atlassian-connect-express/src/master/), including automatic insertion of the [Atlassian Javascript API](https://developer.atlassian.com/cloud/jira/platform/about-the-javascript-api/) into your app's index.html
 - Type-safe automatically-generated API service included for easy integration into your app